k21971/CrecelleHack/doc/variantfixes.md

     area with coins.
 As a side effect, any death drops are also scattered.
   - Coins are additionally immune to stoning, have a weight, and can be rarely generated when polypiling gold.
+- Phantom Fungus
+  - Originally from dnethack.
+Identical here, with the exception that they do not generate except in fungal biomes, and their AC is lower.
+- Goat
+  - Originally appears in Slash'EM.
+Identical here, but only spawn in woodlands and are also metalivorous (because they eat tin cans).
+  - Have variant male and female names.

 ## New Objects
 - Upgrade Kit